 See the following descriptions for more details about routing controls:Add X-Gm-Original-To header

 By checking this box, a header tag is added in case the recipient is changed so that the downstream server can know the original envelope recipient; for example, X-Gm-Original-To: firstname.lastname@example.org.

 Adding the X-Gm-Original-To header is useful if you're rerouting a copy of the message to another recipient.
 In this case, you're changing the recipient address, but the new recipient wants to know the address of the original envelope recipient.
 The new recipient can see the original envelope recipient by checking the X-Gm-Original-To header box in the message.

 Messages that are routed through Gmail are automatically filtered for spam and phishing.
-Selecting Add X-Gm-Spam header and X-Gm-Phishy header adds the following headers to indicate the spam and phishing status of the message:
+Select Add X-Gm-Spam header and X-Gm-Phishy header to add the following headers to indicate the spam and phishing status of the message:

 0 indicates that a message is not spam: X-Gm-Spam: 0